Geovation/geovation.github.io/_posts/2017-05-19-build-your-own-static-vector-tile-pipeline.md

 request them both at the same time by selecting them both to start with).

 Note: Each download has a `data` directory containing different *shapefiles* representing the different types of data available.
-Confusingly, each shapefile comes as 4 separate files.
 For example, the shapefile for the roads in the `TQ` square actually comes as `TQ_Road.shp`, `TQ_Road.shp`, `TQ_Road.shp` and `TQ_Road.shp`.
 Tiler will automatically extract the data from the archives you've downloaded as long as you use the correct name, in this case `Road`.

 Next you must download the `ostn02-ntv2-data.zip` file from [OS here](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/ostn02-ntv2-format.html).